jenkinsci/conjur-credentials-plugin/README.md

 ## Migration Guide

-This part of documentation provides guidance for migrating from the previous version of the CyberArk Conjur Jenkins integration to the latest version.
+This part of documentation provides guidance for migrating from the previous version of the CyberArk Secrets Manager Jenkins integration to the latest version.
 The update introduces support for global credentials and credentials inheritance, while removing deprecated components.

 For reference to the previous version’s functionality, see the [Conjur Jenkins Integration Documentation (Legacy)](https://docs.cyberark.com/conjur-open-source/latest/en/content/integrations/jenkins.htm).